Energinet-DataHub/geh-core/source/App/documents/development.md

 * Telemetry or Application Insights configuration.
 It depends on `ExampleHost.FunctionApp02` for the verification scenario.
 * Health Checks configuration.
 * Authentication and authorization configuration.
+* Feature management (feature flags locally and in Azure App Configuration)

 ### ExampleHost.WebApi01 and ExampleHost.WebApi02